GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### About Face
 Action
 You rotate up to 180 degrees.
-If you received a wound, you may about face as a reaction.
+If an attack against you was successful, you may about face as a reaction.

 #### Aim
 Action